farirpgs/fari-app/docs/blog.md

 This game uses `d10s` which Fari didn't support at the time.

-This made me think about making Fari more flexible for simple RPGs like this so I worked on a brand new dice command menu and to be honest, I'm pretty proud of the end result 💪
+This made me think about making Fari more flexible for simple RPGs like this.

+Fari now has a brand new dice menu and to be honest, I'm pretty proud of the end result 💪

-Check it out [here](/dice) or look at the gif below for a quick preview👇
+Check it out [here](/dice) or look at the gif below for a quick preview 👇

 ![Dice Roller](https://gyazo.com/72c3eda69be9983538ef1ae7414073c4.gif)